skymavis/waypoint-js/packages/waypoint/README.md

 - **`clientId`:** This is your app ID obtained from the Developer Console.
 - **`chainId`:** The chain ID for the network you want to interact with.

-## Step 3: Authorizing a User (Optional)
+## Step 3: Authorizing Account (Optional)

-**Note:** If you have a backend system, you can use this method to authorize a user.
-However, if your application only requires interaction with a web3 wallet, you may skip this step.
+**Note:** If you have a backend system, you can use this method to authorize user account.
+However, if your application only requires interaction with a web3 wallet, you might skip this step.

 To allow users to authorize with Ronin Waypoint, use the following code snippet: